 Losing someone you love because of else’s negligence or wrongful death action is perhaps a family’s most traumatic experience.
 The Columbus wrongful death lawyers at Slater & Zurz would first like to extend our condolences to you and your loved ones and let you know we will do everything possible to help you and your family through this difficult time.

-Our compassionate Columbus wrongful death attorneys will honor your loved one who has passed by pursuing justice on their behalf.
-We will work diligently to hold those responsible for your loved one’s Death accountable for their actions.
-In addition, our dedicated attorneys will seek the maximum recovery available to help you and your family recover financially from your losses and be there every step of the way to provide our unwavering support.
+Our compassionate personal injury and wrongful death attorneys in Columbus, Ohio, will honor your loved one who has passed by pursuing justice on their behalf.
+We will work diligently to hold those responsible for your loved one’s death accountable for their actions.
+In addition, our dedicated lawyers will seek the maximum recovery available to help you and your family recover financially from your losses and be there every step of the way to provide our unwavering support.
 If you have suffered the loss of a loved one due to someone else’s actions, call Slater & Zurz today to learn more about your legal options.

 The Legal Definition of Wrongful Death

 Under Ohio law, wrongful death is defined as a death that occurs due to another person’s “wrongful act, neglect, or default.”
 Neglect refers to legal negligence, which is the failure to exercise the level of care that a reasonable person would exercise under similar circumstances.
 When proving negligence in a wrongful death lawsuit, the four following elements must be met:

 - Duty of care – The person or entity owed a duty of care to the victim to avoid actions that could cause them harm.
 For example, a motorist has the duty to drive safely.